The 9 best Diptyque perfumes to invest in, whether you prefer sweet and floral or spicy and woody

 Luxurious and long-lasting

-Rich and opulent, but not too heavy thanks to the fresh and green notes which balance it out, Eau Nabati is a relative newcomer to the Diptyque brand.
-Ambery notes are paired with the citrusy freshness of bergamot and petitgrain, conjuring a stroll through a warm and fragrant garden.
-This scent is undoubtedly luxurious, something that is also reflected in its higher price tag – but we are sure you'll deem it worth it if amber fragrances are your favourite olfactory family.
+This fragrance is undoubtedly luxurious, something that is also reflected in its higher price tag – but we are sure you'll deem it worth it if amber fragrances are one of your favourite olfactory families.

 How we tested the best Diptyque perfumes

-In order to compile a thorough guide to these scents, our expert tested a broad range of Diptyque perfumes, including both long-time best sellers and newer releases, from different olfactory families.
-During the testing process, our contributing beauty editor took all of the following factors into account.
+In order to write the most thorough possible guide to these scents, our expert tested and re-tested a broad range of Diptyque perfumes, including both long-time best sellers and newer releases, and from different olfactory families.
+During the testing process, she took all of the following factors into account.

 - Olfactory family